-Key Work Steps ey Work Steps Hazards/Potential Hazards Safe Practices 3C) Slips/Trips/Falls 3C) Slips/Trips/Falls • Be cautious as ground/plastic can become slippery • Use boots or boot covers with good traction Equipment and Sample Decontamination 4A) Chemical exposure when handling contaminated sample jars and equipment 4A) Chemical exposure Wear PPE as outlined in the HASP.
-Refer to MSDS for specific hazards associated with decon solutions Monitor breathing zone for contaminants Monitor breathing zone for decon solutions (e.g., methanol, hexane, etc.) if appropriate (see HASP) 4B) Materials Handling related injuries 4B) Materials Handling related injuries Use proper lifting techniques when lifting heavy equipment Use two person lift for heavy coolers 5.
-Personal Decontamination 4C) Exposure to contaminants 4C) Exposure to contaminants Avoid bringing contaminated materials via shoes and clothing into the CRZ by examining such prior to exiting the EZ.
+Key Work Steps Hazards/Potential Hazards Safe Practices 3C) Slips/Trips/Falls 3C) Slips/Trips/Falls Be cautious as ground/plastic can become slippery Use boots or boot covers with good traction 4.
+Equipment and 4A) Chemical exposure when handling 4A) Chemical exposure Sample contaminated sample jars and Wear PPE as outlined in the HASP.
+Decontamination equipment Refer to MSDS for specific hazards associated with decon solutions Monitor breathing zone for contaminants Monitor breathing zone for decon solutions (e.g., methanol, hexane, etc.) if appropriate (see HASP) 4B) Materials Handling related injuries 4B) Materials Handling related injuries Use proper lifting techniques when lifting heavy equipment Use two person lift for heavy coolers 5.
+Personal 4C) Exposure to contaminants 4C) Exposure to contaminants Decontamination Avoid bringing contaminated materials via shoes and clothing into the CRZ by examining such prior to exiting the EZ.
 Removal of PPE will be performed by the following tasks in the listed order: Gross boot wash and rinse and removal Outer glove removal Suit removal Respirator removal (if worn).
 Inner glove removal Contaminated PPE is to be placed in the appropriate, provided receptacles.
 Respirators will be removed and decontaminated at a specified location within the CRZ by a designated technician, then placed in storage bag.
 Employees will wash hands, face, and any other exposed areas with soap and water.
 Portable eyewash stations and showers will be available should employees come into direct contact with contaminated materials.
 See MSDSs for hazards associated with the decontamination solutions used.
+Decon solutions will be disposed of according to the work plan.